Get a Cash Offer to Junk Your Car Now

 Older vehicles, especially those which were well used and have covered a lot of miles are prone to various mechanical failures.
 Practically everything can go wrong with an older car.
 In most cases, the repair bills are not that high, but if you calculate the frequency of repairs, prices of spare parts and, labor costs, you will see that an older car is in fact a much costlier proposition than a newer model.

 Even if you do all the work by yourself, you will still lose time on an older car and invest money and effort in a vehicle that is not as good or as competent as a newer model.
 From a financial standpoint, maintaining an older car is just not a good investment especially if you know that the price of the vehicle will not go up and that your investment in spare parts and labor will not significantly improve the value of the car.
-Do away with the repairs that cost thousands of dollars - you're better off junking your car for $500.
+Do away with the repairs that cost thousands of dollars - you're better off junking your car.

 6. Fuel efficiency